JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 time slice and then combined them into an animated gif.
 Output and code below:

 ![Conditions and routes for day 11]({{ site.url }}/assets/astar_animation_day11.gif)

+You can see that, for this day, the solution for most cities is relatively straight-forward because of low wind speeds in the majority of the area.
+However, the A* pathfinding algorithm can be seen nicely at work in the later timeslices and the centre-right of the map, where the purple balloon pauses for a timeslice to wait out unfavourable conditions ahead and then winds around patches of high wind speed towards its target.

 ```python
 def plot_solution(world, cities, solution, day):